-When people are restricted to no go areas in any relationship, they find means of probing and knowing why they are bound to the so-called "no go areas."
-When they cannot find answers to their agitations, they would ascribe unfairness to the process and find all means of breaking the barriers.
+When people are restricted to no-go areas in any relationship, they find means of probing and knowing why they are bound to the so-called no-go areas.
+When they cannot find answers to their agitations, they ascribe unfairness to the process and find all means of breaking the barriers.

-Elements of Effective Collective Bargaining Process

-Fairness
+Be fair to all parties

-The process must be seen to be fair to all parties in a negotiation.
-There should be enough notice given to all the bargaining partners before the commencement of the process.
-This should include a date, agenda, venue, and time of negotiation.
-This is harmonized through the process of consultation and dialogue among parties.
+The collective bargaining process must be seen to be fair to all parties in a negotiation.
+Enough notice should be given to all the bargaining partners before the commencement of the process.
+The notice should include the date, agenda, venue, and time of negotiation (all harmonized through consultations and dialogue).

-Negotiate all matters connected with employment.
+Negotiate all employment-related matters

-The partners, mostly on the management side, should allow bargaining on all matters connected with employment contracts, without the unions usurping the typical management functions of organizing, budgeting, supervising, appraising, etc. Unions should know that any company management is saddled with managing the organization most efficiently and effectively to improve productivity.
-Issues of appraisal, recruitment, promotion, and deployment of financial resources are not within the realm of union rights and prerogatives.
-However, when they have concerns in inappropriate application of management tools, which will demean their members or put their members in a disadvantaged position, they should feel free to engage management objectively and rationally.
-As representatives of the employees, unions have the inalienable right to making suggestions on how best to deploy organizational resources without sounding as if coercing management to do its bidding.
-Union leaders must, however, know that should they wish to cross the red lines into the management domain, it has to be done with caution and respect.
+The partners, mostly on the management side, should allow bargaining on all matters connected with employment contracts, without the unions usurping the typical management functions of organizing, budgeting, supervising, appraising, and so on.
+Unions should know that any company management is saddled with managing the organization efficiently and effectively, to improve productivity.
+Issues of appraisal, recruitment, promotion, and deployment of financial resources are not within the realm of union rights or prerogatives.
+However, when unions have concerns about inappropriate application of management tools that will demean or disadvantage their members, they should feel free to engage management objectively and rationally.
+As representatives of the employees, unions have the inalienable right to make suggestions on how best to deploy organizational resources without sounding as if they are coercing management.
+Union leaders must, however, know that should they wish to cross the red line into the management domain, it has to be done with caution and respect.

-Understand the socio-economic implications of items slated for negotiation by parties
+Understand the socioeconomic implications of negotiated items

-The parties in a negotiation do not bargain in a void or n nor doing so in absolute terms.
-They are within the confines of the law, socio-economic environment, and society that dictate the balance of financial and social relationships.
+The parties in a negotiation do not bargain in a void nor do so in absolute terms.
+They do so within the confines of the law, socioeconomic environment, and society, which dictate the balance of financial and social relationships.
 Therefore, collective bargaining allows both parties to appreciate and understand the implications of their negotiations on the organization, members of the union, and their immediate environment.

-Collective bargaining is within a social framework.
+Consider the social framework

 Collective bargaining takes place within a social framework, which should be devoid of technical and legal encumbrances.
 Within this social framework are human interactions.
-Once two or three people with interdependencies gather to pursue any endeavor, conflicts would necessarily arise.
-Therefore, parties should acquire soft skills, which would enable them to deploy collaborative strategies and manage people issues that would arise out of these interdependent relationships.
-They should also stay within the ambiance of set rules, guidelines, and regulations.
+Once two or three people with interdependencies gather to pursue any endeavor, conflicts necessarily arise.
+Therefore, parties should acquire soft skills that enable them to deploy collaborative strategies and manage people issues arising out of these interdependent relationships.
+They should also stay within the ambit of set rules, guidelines, and regulations.

-Status of Collective Bargaining Partners in a Negotiation.
+Recognize the status of collective bargaining partners

-The process recognizes that bargaining partners as equals during the collective bargaining process.
-Equality of the negotiation partners allows bargaining to be pursued without duress, coercion, and power imbalance.
-It is a process that stresses representation on an equal basis and terms.
-Negotiation should be carried out in an atmosphere that is devoid of harassment, threats, and duress.
-There is no place for the "big boss" or master-servant gameplay in workplace collective bargaining or negotiations.
-However, once outside the gate of negotiation, everybody knows who the manager or enterprise leader is.
+Bargaining partners are considered equals during the collective bargaining process.
+Equality of the negotiation partners allows bargaining to be pursued without duress, coercion, or power imbalance.
+The process stresses representation on an equal basis and terms.
+Negotiation should be carried out in an atmosphere devoid of harassment, threats, and duress.
+There is no place for the “big boss” or master–servant gameplay in workplace collective bargaining or negotiations.
+However, outside the gate of negotiation, everybody knows who the manager or enterprise leader is.

-Flexibility.
+Be flexible